-Katavi National Park – of the beaten track, the untouched and real wilderness, just as Africa must have been a century ago.
-Katavi is the natural home for a lot of hippos, crocodiles, and lions, because the flood plains are abundant with simple to grab food thanks to the large concentration of antelopes.
+Katavi National Park is off the beaten path, unspoilt and true wildness, just way Africa was a century ago.
+Katavi is a natural home for a lot of hippos, crocodiles, and lions, because the flood plains are abundant with simple to grab food thanks to the large concentration of antelopes.
 The Rift Valley, Lake Rukwa, Katuma River, the seasonal lakes Katawi and Chada, and hippo competition make this national park unique.

-Kitulo National Park (The Serengeti of flowers), Mahale Mountains National Park, and Gombe Streams are also easy to combine with Katavi National Park.
-If you’re traveling by car, it’s only natural to visit some of the southern parks like Ruaha National Park, or others.
+Kitulo National Park (The Serengeti of Flowers), Mahale Mountains National Park, and Gombe Streams are also easy to combine with Katavi National Park.
+If you’re traveling by car, it’s only natural to visit some of the southern parks, such as Ruaha National Park or others.

-Reaching Katavi National Park, or even on the way, you will understand that this is a seldom visited national park in the true wilderness.
-This trip is for the most adventurous once, who want to see, what few others have seen, Africa as it must have been a century ago, which few people have seen.
+When you get in Katavi National Park, or even just on the drive there, you’ll notice that it’s a rarely visited national park in the true wilderness.
+This tour is for the most daring travelers who wish to experience Africa as it must have been a century ago, which few people have seen.

-And as more hippos gather in one place, so does male rivalry heat up – bloody territorial fights are an everyday occurrence, with the vanquished male forced to lurk hapless on the open plains until it gathers sufficient confidence to mount another challenge.
+As more hippos congregate in one location, male rivalry heats up – bloody territorial clashes are commonplace, with the defeated male left to scavenge on the open plains until he gains enough confidence to mount another challenge.

-While seeing this you understand how important it is that you listen to the advices from your safari driver, because you do not want to end up in the middle of this rivalry.
+When you see this, you realize how crucial it is to listen to your safari driver’s advise, because you don’t want to end up in the thick of this rivalry.

-It is during the dry season, when the floodwaters retreat, that you can see Katavi truly comes into its own.
-The Katuma, reduced to a shallow, muddy trickle, forms the only source of drinking water for miles around, and the flanking floodplains support game concentrations that you can not believe before you see it.
+Katavi truly comes into its own during the dry season, when the floodwaters recede.
+The Katuma, reduced to a shallow, muddy trickle, is the only supply of drinking water for kilometers, and the flanking floodplains support wildlife concentrations you won’t believe until you see them.